RonasIT/open-webui-react-native/README.md

 This project is licensed under the **GNU General Public License v3 (GPL v3)**.

 **Note**: If you need to use this code in a proprietary application without GPL v3 obligations, please contact [Ronas IT](https://ronasit.com) to discuss alternative licensing options.

+## 🔒 Privacy

+Open MobileUI is designed with privacy in mind.
+All your conversations and data remain on your self-hosted Open WebUI instance.
+We do not operate any backend services that receive, store, or process your chat content.
+For complete details about how we handle your information, please review our [Privacy Policy](PRIVACY_POLICY.md).

 ---